 Marijuana is made up of several compounds; each of these may have specific uses and effects.
 Two of the most prominent compounds in cannabis are CBD and THC.
 Let’s find out what makes these compounds important and what makes them different as well.

-CBD or cannabidiol and THC or tetrahydrocannabinol is two compounds that are naturally found in Cannabis.
+CBD or cannabidiol and THC or tetrahydrocannabinol are two compounds that are naturally found in cannabis.
 A cannabis strain may have higher amounts of CBD and lower THC, making the strain more therapeutic than recreational, while some strains have low CBD and higher THC, making them more psychoactive and less medicinal.

 CBD is available from hemp and marijuana.
 Cannabis plants are subdivided into hemp and marijuana plants.
 Meanwhile, THC can only be derived from marijuana plants.
 The cannabis strain should have higher amounts of THC.

-Both compounds are utilized by the body through the endocannabinoid system; however, each one has different effects.
+Both compounds are utilized by the body through the endocannabinoid system; however, each has different effects.

 The chemical structure of CBD and THC comes with exact chemical structures.
 Both have 21 carbons, 30 hydrocarbons, and 2 oxygen atoms.
 There is a small difference in the way the atoms are aligned, and this slight difference affects the way the two compounds interact with our mind and body.